 Corporate Headquarters.
-Our headquarters is based in a 31,935 square foot leased facility in Elgin, Illinois and is leased with a term expiring in 2022.
+Our headquarters is based in a 33,935 square foot leased facility in Elgin, Illinois and is leased with a term expiring in 2022.

 Re-refinery, recycling and waste processing operations.
-We own and operate a used oil re-refinery in Indianapolis, IN, with an annual nameplate capacity of approximately 75 million gallons of used oil feedstock and we own and operate a solvent recycling facility at the same site which has an annual capacity of approximately six million gallons.
-We operate twelve oil processing facilities, of which four perform waste water treatment and one performs oil filter processing.
+As of December 28, 2019 we owned and operated a used oil re-refinery in Indianapolis, IN, with an annual nameplate capacity of approximately 75 million gallons of used oil feedstock and we owned and operated a solvent recycling facility at the same site which has an annual capacity of approximately six million gallons.
+We operated twelve oil processing facilities, of which four perform waste water treatment, and one performs oil filter processing.
 Our wastewater treatment operations have the capacity to process approximately 105 million gallons per year.
-We own the properties where eleven of our oil processing operations are located, including our waste water treatment operations and one of our used oil filter processing operations.
-We lease the remaining oil processing facility with a term of year to year tenancy.
-In addition, we operate five antifreeze recycling centers, of which two facilities are owned and three facilities are leased.
+We owned the properties where eleven of our oil processing operations are located, including our waste water treatment operations and one of our used oil filter processing operations.
+We leased the remaining oil processing facility with a term of year to year tenancy.
+In addition, we operated eight antifreeze recycling centers, of which two facilities are owned and six facilities are leased.

 Hubs.
-We operate five distribution hubs.
-One in Indianapolis, IN; Shreveport, LA; Philadelphia, PA; Atlanta, GA; and Kansas City, KS.
-All of our hubs are leased with terms ranging two to ten years.
+As of December 28, 2019, we operated four distribution hubs.
+One in Indianapolis, IN; Shreveport, LA; Philadelphia, PA; and Atlanta, GA.
+All of our hubs are leased with terms ranging two to eleven years.
 These operating hubs are warehouse operations with the capability to receive and unload multiple trailers.
 The used solvent that arrives at the hubs is bulked and stored for future sale or stored for future shipment to our solvent recycling unit, depending on whether the used solvent came from our non-hazardous program or our reuse program.
 Containers of hazardous and non-hazardous waste that arrive at the hubs are organized based on the destination facility.
 These containers are staged and loaded back into trailers for reshipment to third-party recyclers, incinerators, landfills, and waste-to-energy facilities.

 Branches.
-We operate 86 branches that vary in size and serve customer locations in the vast majority of the United States, the District of Columbia, and parts of Ontario, Canada.
+We operated 89 branches that vary in size and serve customer locations in the vast majority of the United States, the District of Columbia, and parts of Ontario, Canada.
 Depending on the maturity of our branches, our branch facilities range from small locations that only provide space to park a few vehicles and semi-trailers to larger locations that provide office space and warehouse storage as well as additional parking.
-We own 10 branch facilities, and the remaining 76 are leased with terms ranging from month-to-month to up to ten years.
+We owned 10 branch facilities, and the remaining 79 are leased with terms ranging from month-to-month to up to eleven years.